MantaDAO (MNTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MantaDAO Historical Price

-According to the latest data gathered on MantaDAO live price page, the current price of MantaDAO is 0.083118USD.
-The circulating supply of MantaDAO(MNTA) is 65.00M MNTA , giving it a market capitalization of $5.40M.
+According to the latest data gathered on MantaDAO live price page, the current price of MantaDAO is 0.083974USD.
+The circulating supply of MantaDAO(MNTA) is 65.00M MNTA , giving it a market capitalization of $5.46M.

 The MantaDAO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MNTA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.